UselessPickles/ts-enum-util/README.md

 // Some arbitrary string
 declare const str: string;

-// returns true if 'str' is a valid value of RGB if($enum(RGB).isValue(str)) {
+// Returns `true` if 'str' is a valid value of RGB if($enum(RGB).isValue(str)) {
     // isValue() is a type guard
     // type of 'str' in here is RGB